Mayor Bynum won't run for Senate; Nathan Dahm shifts campaign to Inhofe's seat

 "I will not be a candidate for anything in 2022," Bynum said Monday morning on KRMG news radio.
 "We got so much to do in the time that I have got left as mayor, and I have got young kids that I want to participate in them growing up and being great people when they leave and go away to college.

-Bynum did not rule out a future run for public office but made it clear he has no idea what the future will hold after he leaves as office in 2024.
+Bynum did not rule out a future run for public office but made it clear that he has no idea what the future will hold after he leaves the mayor's office in 2024.

 "I have said that I would serve two terms as mayor and not run again because I feel strongly that you need to have a sense of urgency in the job and not think that you are going to be in it forever," Bynum said.
 "And that is definitely the case for me having term-limited myself to two terms.